Artist

 Soufïa Bensaïd (Tunisia/Canada)

-DARE-DARE supports research and valorises emerging practices.
-Its members are interested in the context of creation and answer the need of exchange and collaboration.
+DARE-DARE supports research and valorizes emerging practices.
+Its members are interested in the context of creation and answer the need for exchange and collaboration.
 DARE-DARE is a flexible, open space devoted to research, experimentation, risk and critical inquiry.
 The artist-run centre manifests a sustained interest in exploration and in the diversity in the modes of presentation.

 LINK&PIN is an international performance art series based in Montréal, Canada.
 It is organized and curated by Adriana Disman along with a huge amount of support from the local performance art community.
 It holds a constantly changing mission in an effort to stay relevant.
 Currently, L&P strives to support artists who are in some way marginalized and engages with thinking through anti-disciplinarity and the politics of arts funding.